 Modern computers are incredibly fast, and getting faster all the time.
-Yet with this speed comes some significant constraints: Computers only natively understand a very limited set of commands, and must be told exactly what to do.
+However, computers also have some significant constraints: they only natively understand a limited set of commands, and must be told exactly what to do.

 A computer program (also commonly called an application) is a set of instructions that the computer can perform in order to perform some task.
 The process of creating a program is called programming.
 Programmers typically create programs by producing source code (commonly shortened to code), which is a list of commands typed into one or more text files.